rossmoody/link-roamer/README.md

 ![Link Roamer Graphic!](./assets/graphic-2.png)

-## Open source

-This extension is open source and doesn't collect any information from users.
-It's free, and made available because I enjoy making useful things for the web.

-Please consider contributing with an idea, bug fix, or feature request.

 ## Local development

 Before making edits you will need to build the extension locally and side load it as a developer extension to test any